Date: 22nd June 2024

 Start Time: 6.00am

-Facilities: Parking at start (On Street parking on Balmoral Road).
+Facilities: Parking at start (On Street parking on Boucher Crescent).
 Unsupported event.

 Starting from Belfast (parking available) the route heads over Divis mountain to the West of Belfast, giving a taste of things to come.
 The route skirts round the top of Lough Neagh, the largest lake in Ireland and the UK, with a surface area of over 150 square miles.